New Hampshire Corporation

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
-To find out, visit https://quickstart.sos.nh.gov/online/BusinessInquire and search until you find the perfect name for your corporation.
+To find out, visit the DOS’s New Hampshire Business Name Search and browse until you find the perfect name for your corporation.

 Once you know who your registered agent will be and what your corporation name is, you’re ready to file your New Hampshire Articles of Incorporation.
 Follow along with our filing instructions below:

 Filing the New Hampshire Articles of Incorporation